ARTICLE

 What is a 2-2-3 shift schedule?

-What are some industries that use a 2-2-3 shift schedule
+What are industries use a 2-2-3 shift schedule?

 Panama schedules support compliance with labor laws and allow organizations to maintain their operations with a set number of employees, making them fairly common in industries that are open 24/7 or have extended operating hours.
+These organizations often choose 2-2-3 shifts because of the advantages it offers over more traditional scheduling models.
 Some of these industries include:

-• Police stations/law enforcement, fire departments, and emergency medical services (EMS), and emergency communications centers (dispatch)
+• Police stations/law enforcement, fire departments, emergency medical services (EMS), and emergency communications centers (dispatch)

 • Healthcare organizations, particularly hospitals, nursing homes, and other facilities that offer round-the-clock care